Noah670/Mario-Photos/README.md

 # Mario-Photos
-A desktop Java app that allows Mario to login and view his favourite Mushroom Kingdom Princesses [NSFW]
+A desktop Java app that allows Mario to login and view the Mushroom Kingdom Princesses [NSFW]

 # Default login

-- The default username and password for the login system is:
+- The default username and password for Mario Photos is:

   ```Username: mario```